- Opheodrys aestivus (LINNAEUS, 1766)1

 Neonate Rough Greens typically hatch a turquoise color, darkening slightly with age.
 Some particularly nice adults will retain much of their neonatal coloring as adults.

-Their keeled scales and large green eyes makes them popular as display animals for hobbyists.
+Their keeled scales and large green eyes make them popular as display animals for hobbyists.

 Greens tend to prefer habitat with light brush, vines, and trees often at the forest edge or in open forests.

 These small arboreal snakes are a real pleasure to work with, are highly intelligent and can prove very rewarding to work with as they will readily take prey from your fingertips once they become familiar with their environments.
-These are highly active colubrid snakes, moving throughout the day, therefore an appropriately sized arboreal cages suites.
+These are highly active colubrid snakes, moving throughout the day, therefore an appropriately sized arboreal cages suit them best.